Premier League kits 2020/21 – rumours and confirmed team kits

 Nike have expanded beyond template designs for the upcoming season, allowing clubs to have greater customisation than ever before.

-Tottenham are yet to reveal their latest uniform, but expect light grey patches to streak throughout the main white body of the shirt.
+Tottenham have revealed light grey patches will streak throughout the main white body of the shirt.

-A racing green away shirt has been touted as well as a bright yellow third kit.
+A green away shirt has also been confirmed, while fans can expect a bright yellow third kit.

 West Brom kit – confirmed